CozyInsomniac/the-role/content/The Role/Things/Quantum Slush.md

-A mashed together "slush" of protons, neutrons, and electrons, all detached from each other.
-Bonding can be controlled through electromagnetic charges, thus effectively making the material nothing yet everything at once.
+Quantum Slush is a mashed together "slush" of protons, neutrons, and electrons, all detached from each other.
+Bonding can be controlled through electromagnetic charges, thus allowing the slush to be manipulated into any other material.